-An Assurance is kept on file with the Department of Health and Human Services' (DHHS) Office for Human Research Protections (OHRP) covering all PSU colleges and campus locations, with the exception of the College of Medicine (COM), which maintains a separate Assurance with OHRP.
+An Assurance is kept on file with the Department of Health and Human Services' (DHHS) Office for Human Research Protections (OHRP) covering all University colleges and campus locations, with the exception of the College of Medicine (COM), which maintains a separate Assurance with OHRP.
+The Pennsylvania College of Technology is excepted from both of these assurances.
 These Assurances set forth the policies for the protection of human participants, and include the duties and procedures of the IRBs.

-PSU-related research, as defined by 45 CFR 46 and 21 CFR, 50, 56, 312, 600, and 812, involving human participants directly or through the use of records, tissues, or other indirect means must receive prior review and approval before any project can begin.
-Research involving human participants may not be conducted within or on behalf of PSU without prior review and approval of the project prior to involving human participants.
+University-related research, as defined by 45 CFR 46 and 21 CFR, 50, 56, 312, 600, and 812, involving human participants directly or through the use of records, tissues, or other indirect means must receive prior review and approval before any project can begin.
+Research involving human participants may not be conducted within or on behalf of the University without prior review and approval of the project prior to involving human participants.

 Thus, the IRB is the final authority for safeguarding, as defined by 45 CFR 46 and 21 CFR, 50, 56, 312, 600, and 812, research involving human participants.
-Failure to have research involving human participants reviewed and approved by the IRB is a violation of PSU policy, Federal regulations, and the Assurance.
+Failure to have research involving human participants reviewed and approved by the IRB is a violation of University policy, Federal regulations, and the Assurance.
 In addition to review by the IRB, research may be subject to further appropriate review and approval or disapproval by the officials of the institution; however, those officials may not override a decision by the IRB to disapprove research.